STAT545-UBC-hw-2018-19/hw02-ShuxianFan/hw02_gapminder.md

 ### Selective Variable Display

-In this section, two variables are displayed using a few interesting tools in R packages `ggplot2`,`dplyr`,`waffle`for data vsual display.
+In this section, two variables are displayed using a few interesting tools in R packages `ggplot2`,`dplyr`,`waffle`for data visual display.

-The histograms shown below represent a rough data distribution of the `lifeExp` variable.
+The histograms shown below represent the rough data distribution of the `lifeExp` variable.
 The first plot shows the count of values of `lifeExp` that lies in some intervals based on the bins we chose.
 The histogram can show how roughly the data is spread.
 We can see that the distribution of `lifeExp` is slightly left skewed with most values lie around 70-75.
 The kernel density plot also clearly shows that there are two humps which indicate that more values lie around these areas.
-Note that this is just a rough picture of what values can this variable take, we have not used any other information presented in the data yet.
+Note that this is just a rough picture of what values this variable can take, we have not used any other information presented in the data yet.
 This is useful in the sense that when we want to check normality assumption of some variables, histogram can give us some intuition.
 In our case, `lifeExp` among all continents, countries and years is certainly not normally distributed, which is illustrated by the qq plot below.

 ``` r
 theme_set(theme_gray())